Scripting

 STEP Scripting

-2. To start script, use CH+ or CH- to navigate to channel one.
+2. To start the script, use CH+ or CH- to navigate to your pre-defined trigger channel, then press the pre-defined trigger button.

 Timed Event Scripting